 For example, when we’re using the Keyword Planner Tool in Adwords to scout information about marketing practices, we can see the competition section below:

 That section determines the difficulty for paid search alone and not organic search.
 Even though, for the keyword “Marketing” the competition level is stated as low, it might be impossible to actively target that keyword.

-An alternate approach, would be to use tools that you find in Moz.
+An alternate approach, would be to use SEO tools to assess the competition.
 This is a great way to determine how difficult the niche actually is.
-If you want a better idea of what you are up against, then analyse the domain authority of the pages as well as their backlinks.
-These should give you a more realistic picture of what you are up against.
+If you want a better idea of what you’re up against, then analyze the domain authority of the pages as well as their backlinks.

 Our recommendations involve two points for SEOs.

-If you feel long form content is the way to go for your niche or topic, then simply make sure you don’t expect high rankings straight away.
-Long form content does rank well, but not in the top 3 in a very short time span.
-Also this doesn’t necessarily boost conversion.
-Use it well.
+If you feel long-form content is the way to go for your niche or topic, then simply make sure you don’t expect high rankings straight away.
+Long form content does rank well, but not in the top three in a very short time span.